 A Book Based in Reality

-The book also provides many examples from real life project experiences, the emphasis being on using this information to improve future of supply planning projects.
+The book also provides many examples from real-life project experiences, the emphasis being on using this information to improve the future of supply planning projects.

 Interconnected to Web Information

 In order the keep the book at a manageable and easily readable length, the book also provides numerous links out to the SCM Focus site, where supporting articles allow readers to get into more detail on topics that interest them.